 When it comes to students working together, the terms collaborative learning and cooperative learning are often used interchangeably.
 There are still some key differences; with collaborative learning, students make individual progress in tandem with others.
 Co-operative learning involves more inherent interdependence, promoting greater accountability.

+As we know from our recent State of Technology in Education Report, student engagement and attainment is a high priority for many schools.
 While the purpose of these pedagogical methods is the same — to provide students with opportunities to engage with each other in thoughtful learning — it is important that teachers understand the differences if they are both to be used effectively in the classroom.

 The similarities between cooperative and collaborative learning